tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 ## Parts

-The app bar is composed of five sections.
+The app bar is composed of four sections.

 <ImageBlock padded={false} maxWidth="650px">